-Due to the number of budget hotels and motels available in the U.S. and the lack of a backpacker culture here, hostels never really caught on like they did in other countries; only about 100 of the 31,752 hostels listed in the Hostels.com are located in the U.S.
+Due to the number of budget hotels and motels available in the U.S. and the lack of a backpacker culture here, hostels have never really caught on like in other countries; only about 100 of the 31,752 hostels listed in the Hostels.com are located in the U.S.

 During this first trip, I opted for private rooms with bathrooms rather than dorms with shared baths and showers.
 That they even have private facilities is one of the best-kept secrets about hostels.
 Most people I tell are shocked.

-It’s now four years later and I’ve become so enamored with hostels that I rarely stay anywhere else.
+It’s now four years later, and I’ve become so enamored with hostels that I rarely stay anywhere else.
 This year, for the first time, I decided to stay in dormitories rather than private rooms.
 At first, I was worried that I wouldn’t be accepted.
-I envisioned a bunch of twenty and thirty-year olds thinking, “What’s this old broad doing in our dorm room.”
-I soon discovered that this mindset was only in my mind.
+I envisioned a bunch of twenty and thirty year olds thinking, “What’s this old broad doing in our dorm room?”
+I soon discovered that this fear was only in my mind.
 I’ve developed wonderful friendships with people of all ages from staying the dorms.

 Every hostel offers different sleeping arrangements.
-Some have dorms with up to 16 bunk beds, although eight and four bed configurations are much more common.
+Some have dorms with up to 16 bunk beds, although eight- and four-bed configurations are much more common.
 Guests can often choose between same-sex dorms or mixed dorms.
-I have slept in both and never felt the least bit uncomfortable.
+I’ve slept in both and never felt the least bit uncomfortable.
 Many hostels are even offering family rooms for up to four people.
-One of the biggest hostel secrets I’ve discovered is that you can book a two-bed dorm room and unless it is a holiday or other high-traffic time, you will almost always have the room to yourself.
+One of the biggest hostel secrets I’ve discovered is that you can book a two-bed dorm room, and unless it’s a holiday or other high-traffic time, you’ll almost always have the room to yourself.
 For some reason, hostels hesitate to book a second person into a two-bed room if they have alternate beds available.

 Hostels are safe, well-staffed, usually well-located, and generally offer a free breakfast.
-Most offer metal lockers to secure your possessions while you are away for the day, but be sure to bring along your own padlock.
-While more and more are providing bath towels, many still charge extra or don’t have towels available so it is a good idea to carry a camp towel with you.
+Most offer metal lockers to secure your possessions while you’re away for the day, but be sure to bring along your own padlock.
+While more and more are providing bath towels, many still charge extra or don’t have towels available, so it’s a good idea to carry a camp towel with you.
 Most hostels offer common rooms for relaxing and socializing with other travelers as well as fully equipped kitchens where you can refrigerate groceries and prepare your own meals.
-Some have laundry facilities and travel libraries, where travelers can swap a completed book for one not yet read.
-A few I have stayed in even had hot tubs, barbecues, and beaches at their front doors.
+Some have laundry facilities and travel libraries where travelers can swap books.
+A few I’ve stayed in even had hot tubs, barbecues, and beaches at their front doors.

-Despite the persistent stereotype, I have never been kept up by drunken partygoers.
-For the most part my dorm-mates have been delightful and considerate.
-As for creepy crawlies, I have never even seen a bedbug.
-Hostels in general are clean, although some more than others.
+Despite the persistent stereotype, I’ve never been kept up by drunken partygoers.
+For the most part, my dormmates have been delightful and considerate.
+As for creepy crawlies, I’ve never even seen a bedbug.
+Hostels in general are clean, some more than others.
 To ensure the cleanliness of the facility, be sure to read customer reviews before booking.
-What we think about hostels come from antiquated notions of what hostels looked like back in the 60s and what we see on T.V. or in movies.
+What we think about hostels comes from antiquated notions of what hostels looked like back in the 60s and what we see on TV or in movies.